 Chen dong ribs in medicinal herbs

 This soup is kind of similar to the daikon & pork rib bone soup.
 The main difference is the ribs are cooked in 14 different herbs, roots, and dried fruits.
 It’s delicious, healthy, and a great way to stay warm during the winter.
 After drinking the soup, the locals pick up the bones and suck the juice off.
 It might sound a bit strange at first, but it makes the dish even tastier and enriches the dining experience even more.
 The best place to try chen dong ribs is the Nanya Night Market which also happens to be a great starting point for exploring Taipei.
-It’s a great place to visit not only for trying the best of Taiwan’s street food but al
+It’s a great place to visit not only for trying the best of Taiwan’s street food but also some of the city’s cultural monuments.

 Ban tiao noodles